 When the purchase price of a bond is equal to the par value, its coupon rate is equal to the yield-to-maturity.
 However, let’s assume an investor buys the same bond on the secondary market for $9,000.
 Its yield would change to 5.56% (coupon amount/bond price *100.)
 If the bond is sold at a premium on the secondary market at $11,000, the yield would be 4.55%.

-Thus, we see that the bond price and bond yield share an inverse relationship, which is make sense since the mathematical yield equals coupon/bond price * 100.
+Thus, we see that the bond price and bond yield share an inverse relationship, which makes sense since the mathematical yield equals coupon/bond price * 100.
 With the coupon remaining the same, any increase in bond price will lead to a decline in yield and vice-versa.
 This can help you calculate a rough estimate of how your bond investment might mature over time.

 Factors Affecting Bond Price